 The etiology of prurigo pigmentosa is not well known.
 It may be due to some endogenous and exogenous factors.

 - Helicobacter pylori infection

 - Exposure to allergens such as para-amino compounds, trichlorophenol, chrome, and nickel

 During starvation or following a ketogenic diet, your blood glucose level drops due to which a ketogenic metabolism is initiated in your body.
-The ketone bodies namely acetoacetate, beta-hydroxybutyrate, and acetone that form as a result of this process pass from the blood into tissues and cell cytoplasms, joining metabolic processes within, or remaining around vessels to cause a perivascular inflammatory reaction.
+The ketone bodies namely acetoacetate, beta-hydroxybutyrate, and acetone that form as a result of this process pass from the blood into tissues and cell cytoplasms, joining metabolic processes within, or remaining around vessels to cause perivascular inflammatory reaction.

-A study showed that prurigo pigmentosa is a reactive inflammation associated with bacterial folliculitis as a frequent presence of bacterial colonies has been observed along with sequelae of inflammatory changes on biopsy.
+A study showed that prurigo pigmentosa is a reactive inflammation associated with bacterial folliculitis as frequent presence of bacterial colonies has been observed along with sequelae of inflammatory changes on biopsy.

 A study conducted on nine Chinese subjects diagnosed with prurigo pigmentosa concluded that prurigo pigmentosa is easy to misdiagnose.
 Histopathological characteristics can co-exist at different stages, consistent with the clinical finding that different stages of skin lesions presented concurrently, contributing to misdiagnosis.